SoSoDeft/programming-by-doing-ssd/README.md

 # programming-by-doing-ssd
-Learning Java by doing programming tasks  | https://programmingbydoing
+Learning Java by doing programming tasks, with a *burger-town* twist  | https://programmingbydoing

 **Note:** Certain tasks are skipped, if not demostratively useful.